Ifycode/Ifycode/README.md

 ## Mary says hello <img alt="waving png" height="25px" src="./wave-black.png"/>
 Hi, I'm Obiagba Mary from Nigeria.
 Welcome to my profile page.
-I'm a software engineer and technical writer, passionate about and actively contribute to open source software projects and community.
+I'm passionate about and actively contribute to open source software projects and community.
 A little bit about me:
 - Melancholic
 - Love to listen to and play acoustic guitar
 - Teaching is a second nature